 Nail allergy and eczema

-Allergic contact dermatitis - this is a form of eczema caused by an allergic reaction to a substance, known as an allergen, in contact with the skin.
-The allergen is harmless to people that are not allergic to it.
-Allergic contact dermatitis is also called contact allergy.
+Allergic contact dermatitis is a form of eczema caused by an allergic reaction to a substance, known as an allergen.

 Nail dystrophy - distortion and discolouration of normal nail-plate structure